 Step 3 – Searing:

-About 2 min before the steaks reaches 5°C/10°F below the ideal temp, heat up a tablespoon of vegetable oil in a heavy skillet oven high heat, you want the oil to smoke just a little bit, which means the temperature is at about 200°C/400°F. Add the steaks with a tablespoon of butter and cook it until it’s nicely browned on the first side, which should take about 45 seconds.
+About 2 min before the steaks reach 5°C/10°F below the ideal temp, heat up a tablespoon of vegetable oil in a heavy skillet over high heat, you want the oil to smoke just a little bit, which means the temperature is at about 200°C/400°F. Add the steaks with a tablespoon of butter and cook it until it’s nicely browned on the first side, which should take about 45 seconds.
 Flip the steak and cook the second side, and don’t forget about hold it sideways to near their edges.

 Step 4 – Serving:

 DO NOT REST!
-Cut it up and serve it straightaway, the steak is already evenly cooked in the oven, so there’s no need to rest the meat!
+Cut it up and serve it straight away, the steak is already evenly cooked in the oven, so there’s no need to rest the meat!